 Why is My Credit Bad?

-Before you are able to improve your credit effectively, you need to be aware of why it is so bad in the first place.
+Before you are able to improve your credit effectively in British Columbia, you need to be aware of why it is so bad in the first place.
 If you aren’t aware of that, you will be unsure what to change and what you need to focus on.
 There are several different reasons that your credit might be bad, such as:

 - You are spending too much of your available credit every month

 - You are not paying your credit card bills or other debts on time

 - You have defaulted on a loan in the past

 - You have filed for bankruptcy

 - Applying for several types of new credit in a short period of time